 This is such a personal thing...we chose a human comfort zone.
 Really the geographic location is not as important.
 For example, if I won the lottery, I would not be comfortable living in a high roller apartment in Las Vegas.
 That is not who I am.
 While this is an outrageous example, it is absolutely the truth.
 If you are a very educated person that loves the opera and expensive restaurants, you need to find a place where those people that live around you love the same things.
 (Link: Like Minded People)

-How to Snowbird We are leaving for Tucson within the next 10 days...here is where we get down to the nitty gritty of being a part time person in two locations.
-Here are some choices you will need to think about:
+We are leaving for Tucson within the next 10 days...here is where we get down to the nitty gritty of being a part time person in two locations.
+Think about:

 - How long to stay gone?
 We are living about 6 months in both of our homes.
 That is a personal choice and one we have settled on after all these years.
 We began by traveling in a motor home and now own a park model in a resort in Tucson, AZ.
 We live in the Portland Oregon metro area and have been Oregonians all our lives.
 It rains a lot here and we like to avoid as much of that as we can and still enjoy our beautiful location.

 - Should I fly or drive?
 After people have done this for many years they usually buy a clunker car and simply fly to their winter home.
 Really this depends on whether you are coming to Arizona from Nova Scotia or from Oregon.
 Some drives are just not worth the time and expense.
 Our friends put the car on blocks, disconnect the battery, find a spot in the shade for the vehicle and leave it behind.
 The worse that can happen is it is stolen or the rats gnaw on the electrical wires!
+But if it is an insured clunker, you are fine.
 (Rats are another thing entirely but still you need to be aware of any varmits that lurk about...FYI.)

 - Should I rent out my home while I am gone?
 Well let me tell you if this is possible and you can find someone you trust, do this.
 Most of your other dilemmas don't exist when you do this.
 We have had students live in our house and rented it out.
 In both cases it was a win/win situation.
 The extra cash in the case of renting can pay for your time in the south!
 The minor clean ups and damage were nothing compared to what we need to do when no one is in the house.